linuxlawson/budget-buddy/README.md

 Will not do decimals at this time, whole numbers only.

 Also, this version does not have ability to save files like the [cli version](https://github.com/linuxlawson/buddy) (yet).
-Its more of a quick reference type thing.

 <br><br>